jvan1997/alethia-certificates.github.io/README.md

 ## Alethia
 Alethia is a platform for blockchain enabled certificates using Ethereum's Rikeby Testnet and Ganache-CLI for testing smart contracts.
+The name "Alethia" stems from the Greek spirit of truth, something that this project values.
+The intent of this application is to allow alumni to upload their certificates and along with a signature ID provided by their school's dean in order to allow other users of Alethia to vote for their certificate to make it valid.

-Link to the source code: https://github.com/jvan1997/alethia-certificates.github.io
+`Link to the source code: https://github.com/jvan1997/alethia-certificates.github.io`

 ## Setup
 1. `git clone https://github.com/jvan1997/alethia-certificates.github.io.git`